 Religion and Society Unit 3 and 4 is completed as an Acceleration in VCE Program.
 Students may select this subject as one of their five studies.
-Students who study this subject will not do Unit 1 Religion and Society or Youth Ministry and will be allocated an additional 4 lessons of study.
+Students who study this subject will be allocated an additional five lessons of study.